Generalized recursive atom ordering and equivalence to CL-shellability: Introduction

-The original techniques (and still the predominant ones) for proving posets to be lexicographically shellable are EL-shellability and CL-shellability.
-EL-shellability was introduced by Bj\"orner in \cite{bjornercm}, with this generalized to the notion of CL-shellability by Bj\"orner and Wachs in \cite{bw}, inspired by their construction of a lexicographic shelling for Bruhat order in \cite{BW82} which did not meet the requirements of an EL-shelling but nonetheless gave rise to a shelling of the order complex.
-A reformulation of CL-shellability as a recursive property that a poset might have, namely a ``recursive atom ordering", was also introduced in \cite{bw}.
-This gave an entirely different pathway to proving CL-shellability, one that is well suited to handle posets with recursive structure inside of them.
-Both CL-shellability and the related notion of recursive atom ordering were extended to the non-graded case in \cite{non-pure1} and \cite{non-pure2}, and we will work in the non-graded case throughout this paper.
+The importance of the notion of recursive atom ordering stems from the fact that a finite bounded poset admits a recursive atom ordering if and only if it is CL-shellable.
+EL-shellability and CL-shellability are the original and predominant techniques for proving that posets are shellable.
+EL-shellability was first introduced by Bj\"orner in \cite{bjornercm}.
+It was generalized to the notion of CL-shellability by Bj\"orner and Wachs in \cite{bw} when they observed that their idea for a way to shell Bruhat order did not meet the requirements of an EL-shelling but nonetheless gave rise to a shelling of a very similar flavor to an EL-shelling.
+Recursive atom orderings were introduced in \cite{bw} as an alternative approach to proving CL-shellability.
+For families of posets with inherent recursive structure, such as the partition lattice, recursive atom ordering can often be the easiest and most natural way to prove these posets are shellable.
+Both CL-shellability and the related notion of recursive atom ordering were extended to the non-graded case in \cite{non-pure1} and \cite{non-pure2}.
+In \cite{kozlov}, EL-shellability and CL-shellability were generalized to the notions of EC-shellability and CC-shellability, which allowed more flexibility in constructing labelings that could be used to establish lexicographic shellability.
 Some important examples of posets that have been proven to be lexicographically shellable (or dual lexicographically shellable), in some cases by way of a recursive atom ordering, include Bruhat order (\cite{BW82}), posets with exponential structures (\cite{Sa}), supersolvable lattices (\cite{bjornercm}), geometric lattices (\cite{bjornercm}), geometric semilattices (\cite{WW}), various posets from finite group theory (\cite{Sh01}, \cite{Wo}) and combinatorial commutative algebra (\cite{PRS})), intersection posets of $k$-equal subspace arrangements (\cite{non-pure1}), and face posets of shellable $d$-complexes (\cite{Bj84}).